ZhuorenLi/ZhuorenLi.github.io/content/researchex/safe-reinforcement-learning-for-autonomous-driving/index.md

 # date_start: '2022-09-01'
 # date_end: ''
 # subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
 summary: Enhance the safety performance of DRL by prior-knowledge designed safe guidance in both training and testing.
+(From Sept 2022 to now)
 tags:
 - Reinforcement Learning
 - Safety